 If everything were already perfect, then we wouldn’t seek after God because we would have no reason to.
 Likewise, if everything on earth were just a perfect as heaven, then what would be the point of having the reward of Heaven?

-A relationship is between two people, specifically between a man and a woman, sacrificing for one another without the expectation to have the favor returned.
+A relationship is between two people, specifically, in a marriage, it’s between between a man and a woman, sacrificing for one another without the expectation to have the favor returned.
 That’s not according to me; that’s how God designed it.
 That relationship must work two ways, and it must be mutual in order for it to be called a relationship.
 Jesus sacrificed himself in order to bring us back to relationship with God.
 He did his part which he did not have to do, but now we must do our part in order for it to be a relationship.
+I’m not talking about making God happy by doing “good deeds”.
+God doesn’t need us to do good deeds, and he doesn’t need us to pay him back.
+However, good deeds should flow from true Christians as a result of faith in Jesus, representing who we are and who we follow.
 For many Christians, it’s only a one way relationship because they thirst after our own desires.
-But Jesus calls us to thirst for him, and not for earthly things or even who we want him to be for our own benefit.
+But Jesus calls us to thirst for him, and not for earthly things or even who we create him to be for our own benefit.
 This isn’t a part time job either.
 It’s a lifestyle, and you are called to be a “living sacrifice”.

 Are you willing to give up your homosexual desires and follow the true Jesus?
 I know the desire is strong, but I could ask anyone a similar question…